CPKaz/C_ext/README.md

 # C_ext
 This is the code for my Chrome extension, Keeping Time.
-This is meant to increase users' productivity by encouraging them to set goals on different time scales, blocking websites, and setting timers to limit the use of certain websites
+This is meant to increase users' productivity by encouraging them to set goals on different time scales, blocking websites, and setting timers to limit the use of certain websites. <br>
 Features of this extension include: <br>
 AI-generated inspirational quotes. <br>
 A todo-list page in the window of any newly made tab. <br>